hibbitts-design/grav-skeleton-helios-open-reader/pages/readme/default-toc.md

 ### Reader Structure
 - **Sections structure** – top-level folders named `section-N` are auto-detected as sections and render as cards on the reader home
+- **Optional parts grouping** – rename section folders to `part-N-section-M` (e.g. `part-1-section-1`, `part-2-section-1`) to group sections into parts; part headings appear automatically on the reader home, and Prev/Next navigation and reading progress are scoped per part
 - **Section N header** – section pages automatically display their section number and label in the page header; inherits correctly for all sub-pages within a section.
 The label is configurable (e.g. Chapter, Project, Unit, Module) via **Admin → Pages → Reader Home → Section Label**
 - **Section sub-pages** – sections can contain any number of sub-pages, all shown in the sidebar and navigable with Prev/Next controls
 - Reader home page with cover image, title, subtitle, authors, edition, and CC license badge